There are several residential caravan and park home sites in Peterborough that are a popular choice for many people.

 Before applying online, please ensure you have read the guidance and information within this page to assist you with the application requirements and process.

-Operators and/or owners of caravan and park home residential sites must hold a licence by law and always on display at the site.
+Operators or owners of caravan and park home residential sites must hold a licence by law and always on display at the site.

 - distance between homes

-- safety and adequacy of services and facilities, such as:
+- safety and adequacy of services and facilities, such as water supply, drainage, sewerage, electrical supply

 Sites that provide permanent residential accommodation in the form of static mobile homes require planning permissions and a site licence.
 Planning permission and a site licence may also be needed for some holiday and touring caravan sites.